pawelc/docs/tidy1.md

 Emergence of Complex-Like Cells in a Temporal Product Network with Local Receptive Fields Multidimensional, Downsampled Convolution for Autoencoders Perception in chess

-Auto Encoding variational bayes with example from the book and “Tutorial on Variational Autoencoders” Contractive Auto-Encoders: Explicit Invariance During Feature Extraction Stacked Convolutional Auto-Encoders for Hierarchical Feature Extraction
+Contractive Auto-Encoders: Explicit Invariance During Feature Extraction Stacked Convolutional Auto-Encoders for Hierarchical Feature Extraction
 GSNs: Generative Stochastic Networks